 What's the deadline for including a WUSTL team member?

-The team roster is due by Monday, October 29.
-The last day to add team members is Thursday, November 8, when the finalists are announced after the Elevator Pitch Competition.
-Between the elevator pitch and final presentations, finalists submit a term sheet and founders meet with Ken Harrington and students from the Skandalaris Student Venture Fund to negotiate the investment offer.
+The last day to add team members is Thursday, November 6, when the finalists are announced after the Elevator Pitch Competition.
+Between the elevator pitch and final presentations, finalists submit a term sheet and founders meet with Skandalaris Managing Director Emre Toker and students from the Skandalaris Student Venture Fund to negotiate the investment offer.
 WUSTL team members are required to attend that meeting unless the founder is a WUSTL affiliate.

 How much work is it?